MultiX-Amsterdam/ijmond-camera-monitor/README.md

 # Add yourself and collaborators to the group
-sudo usermod -a -G ijmond-camera-monitor-dev $USER sudo usermod -a -G ijmond-camera-monitor-dev [USER_NAME]
+sudo usermod -a -G ijmond-camera-monitor-dev $USER

-# Check the groups of a user
+# Check the groups of yourself
 groups $USER

 # Check the group list